ehylo/baritonebot/README.md

 Links to [Baritone discord invite](https://discord.gg/s6fRBAUpmr) and [Main Baritone repo](https://github.com/cabaletta/baritone)
 ## Things to-do
 *   support gifs in emote command
-*   Add more options to the embed command (field, footer, author, image, etc) also be able to edit it
+*   Add more options to the embed command (field, footer, author, image, etc.) also be able to edit it
-*   Add time to ban, also add weeks, months, years, and seconds (maybe more like decades :p) to the time aswell
 *   Add some commands to change the roles/channels, preped for this by storing the ids in a db instead of hard coded
 *   Add subrules to the rule command (like b?rule 4a)
 *   GitHub command using the GitHub api